eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 ## Preparation

+Split into groups of five individuals, ensuring each group receives a sheet of paper containing a distinct Part from the  [test-data](./resources/test-data/carParts.json).

+> [!Caution]
+> Please dont change the given templates for digital twin, only change the provided placeholders

 For the tutorial, two distinct paths are available: the Explorer Path and the Developer Path, each tailored to different groups:

 ### 1. Explorer Path: